lipskydan/UML-Diagram_Lab_2/README.md

-# UML Diagram for Tree-Visualizator #
+# UML Diagrams for Tree-Visualizator #